Fig77/measuring-api/README.md

 ### Roles Claim
   Important note
 ```
-Not all actions for ADMIN is currently created, for now an admin can create by default the items to measure.
+Not all actions for ADMIN is currently created, for now, an admin can create by default the items to measure, has control over uses and measurements.
 Since there is no particular seed at this point, you need to manually add an admin.
 To do this, you must: Create a new user, with username:unique:string, password, email:unique:string.
-Create a new Role, with name:unique:string, admin:bool, and unite them with the UserRole through table.
+Create a new Role, with name:unique:string, admin:bool, and unite them with the UserRole through the table.
 ```

 #### Admin role